wikimedia/wvui/DEVELOPERS.md

 ### Production release

 It is highly recommended to perform all releases from the `release` Docker image.
-See the **[docker](#docker)** section if you have not already built the image.
+See the **[Docker](#Docker)** section if you have not already built the image.

 <details markdown>
 <summary>You will also need to create
-a new ssh key pair specifcially for WVUI deploys.
+a new SSH key pair specifcially for WVUI deploys.
 Expand for details...</summary>

-1. Execute `ssh-keygen` and save your keys to `~/.ssh/wvui-deploy`.
-This creates a set of ssh keys specific for WVUI releases.
+1. Execute `ssh-keygen` and save your keys with name 'wvui-deploy' to `~/.ssh/`.
+This creates a set of SSH keys specific for WVUI releases.
-2. Add your ssh public key at `~/.ssh/wvui-deploy.pub` to your Gerrit account.
+2. Add your SSH public key at `~/.ssh/wvui-deploy.pub` to your Gerrit account.
  </details>

 To publish a new release: